-US fast food chain Wendy’s is the latest organisation to suffer a significant data breach.
+US fast-food chain Wendy’s is the latest organisation to suffer a significant data breach.
 As the story unfolds, it’s clear the business seems to have been caught off guard in fully understanding the impact and extent of the breach.
-This isn’t at all unusual – the first time many businesses know they’ve been hacked is when someone from outside the organisation tells them.
-But argues Lee Painter, CEO of Hypersocket Software, it doesn’t have to be this way.
+This isn’t at all unusual – the first time many businesses know they’ve been hacked is when someone from outside the organisation tells them – but it doesn’t have to be this way.

 Whether from malicious hackers, an insider job or employee errors, there are a number of proactive steps organisations can take to mitigate the risk and avoid becoming one of this year’s data breach statistics.

 Stolen credentials are a prime entry point to systems for hackers.
 Introducing Identity and Access Management (IAM) technology means that regardless of how a network and data is being accessed, it’s being accessed securely through correct identity mapping, correct access assignments and robust authentication flows.